 The remaining approximately 30 to 45 percent of annual pumping power requirements for full capacity pumping on the Colorado River Aqueduct is obtained through energy purchases from municipal and investor-owned utilities or power marketers.
-Gross diversions of water from Lake Havasu for the fiscal years ended June 30, 20122013 and June 30, 20132014 were approximately 724,413 acre feet and 767,574767,622 acre-feet and 1,117,578 acre-feet, respectively, including Metropolitan's basic apportionment of Colorado River water and supplies from water transfer and groundwater storage programs.
+Gross diversions of water from Lake Havasu for the fiscal years ended June 30, 2013 and June 30, 2014 were approximately 767,622 acre-feet and 1,117,578 acre-feet, respectively, including Metropolitan's basic apportionment of Colorado River water and supplies from water transfer and groundwater storage programs.